-Need Help With Paying Your Rent In An Emergency?
+Need Help With Paying Your Rent?
 Here’s How to Get It

-Have you ever needed help with paying your rent in an emergency, or felt the pressure of falling behind on household bills?
-If you have, then take some comfort in the fact that you couldn’t be further from alone.
+Have you ever needed help with paying your rent or felt the pressure of falling behind on household bills?
+If you have, then take some comfort in the fact that you are not alone.
 The post-pandemic period of 2021-2023 saw significant increases in just about every household expense, leaving millions of Australians with no other choice but to seek rental assistance.

 Why people need help with rent

 According to the Australian Institute of Health and Welfare, households fall into “housing stress” when more than 30% of their gross income goes towards housing costs.
-This stress is only compounded for low-income households (those falling within the bottom 40% of the distribution), leaving next to nothing spare for crucial expenses like food, transport, healthcare and education.
+This stress is only compounded for low-income households, where that percentage goes up to 40%.
+This leaves a small budget for expenses like food, transport, healthcare and education.

-The latest Survey of Income and Housing (SIH) from the ABS delves deeper into this 30/40 rule, finding that almost 60% of low-income renters experienced housing stress purely as a result of accommodation costs.
-Factor in the fierce competition of the Australian rental market – particularly in densely populated cities like Sydney, Melbourne and Perth – and falling into financial dire straits can quickly become a reality.
+The Survey of Income and Housing (SIH) from the Australian Bureau of Statistics reports that almost 60% of low-income renters experienced housing stress as a result of accommodation costs.
+Densely populated cities like Sydney, Melbourne and Perth have a fierce competition in their rental markets making the risk to fall into financial dire straits even higher.

 Financial challenges are widespread

 While few can count themselves safe from the precarious position many renters find themselves in today, it’s important to acknowledge the distinct vulnerability of certain demographics.
-A 2023 report from the Financial Resilience Barometer (FRB) found that Australia’s most financially vulnerable localities were also extremely disadvantaged along other socio-economic lines, with high levels of both financial resilience and vulnerability existing alongside each other throughout the nation’s capitals.
-This data proves that while disadvantaged groups are worst affected by rental costs, there’s not much separation in terms of location.
+A 2023 report from the Financial Resilience Barometer (FRB) found that Australia’s most financially vulnerable localities were also extremely disadvantaged in other socio-economic aspects, with high levels of both financial resilience and vulnerability co-existing alongside each other throughout the nation’s capitals.
+This shows that disadvantaged groups may be affected by rental costs anywhere in the country.

 Another hidden complexity of housing insecurity is just how quickly a difficult financial situation can worsen.
 Consumer advocacy groups have warned of the dangers surrounding the Buy Now Pay Later (BNPL) sector’s recent move into the rental market, offering to ‘instantly’ cover the rent costs of struggling tenants.
 Additional fees and high interest rates are the unspoken drawbacks to schemes like these, leaving burdened renters in an even worse position than before.